pingcap/docs/tools/tidb-binlog-monitor.md

 ### binlog_drainer_execute_duration_time_more_than_10s

-- Description: The transaction time it takes for Drainer to synchronize data to TiDB.
-If it is too large, the synchronization of Drainer is affected
+- Description: The transaction time it takes Drainer to synchronize data to TiDB.
+If it is too large, the Drainer synchronization of data is affected
 - Monitoring rule: histogram_quantile(0.9, rate(binlog_drainer_execute_duration_time_bucket[1m])) > 10
 - Solutions: